Disallowance and reservation in Canada: Consideration of disallowance and reservation after 1961

 The government of Pierre Trudeau faced public pressure to disallow Quebec's Charter of the French Language in 1977, which forbade the use of English language signs and openly contravened some procedural linguistic rights protected by the British North America Act.
 Trudeau, a constitutional scholar, demurred, believing that disallowance would ultimately cause more political harm, and that it was better to have the conflicting matters adjudicated.
 Trudeau believed that disallowance was warranted only for laws that clearly violated federal power or that created disorder beyond the boundaries of the province enacting the law.

-In the 1981 Patriation Reference, the Supreme Court found that "reservation and disallowance of provincial legislation, although in law still open, have, to all intents and purposes, fallen into disuse", and the non-use of the powers could evolve into a constitutional convention.
+In the 1981 Patriation Reference, the Supreme Court of Canada found that "reservation and disallowance of provincial legislation, although in law still open, have, to all intents and purposes, fallen into disuse", and the non-use of the powers could evolve into a constitutional convention.

-In 2018, the government of Justin Trudeau was formally asked by Toronto City Council to disallow Ontario's pending Efficient Local Government Act (Bill 31), a bill intended to reduce of the number of wards represented in the Toronto City Council after the government's previous attempt to do so was ruled unconstitutional by the Superior Court of Justice.
-Trudeau declined to intervene in the matter.
-The Supreme Court held the bill was constitutional in Toronto (City) v Ontario (Attorney General).

-In 2019, the Alberta Leader of the Opposition Rachel Notley wrote an open letter to the Lieutenant Governor of Alberta Lois Mitchell asking her to reserve royal assent on the Reform of Agencies, Boards and Commissions and Government Enterprises Act, 2019.
-The Lieutenant Governor declined.

-In 2022, journalist and columnist Andrew Coyne called for federal government to disallow Ontario's Bill 28 Keeping Students in Class Act, which invoked the notwithstanding clause to limit education workers' collective bargaining rights and legislate them back to work.
+While the powers of disallowance and reservation have not been exercised for a substantial period of time, it is common for opposition parties, journalists, and political commentators to call for these powers to be exercised when controversial or unpopular legislation is passed.